17 Colombian adoptees speak frankly

 what we do

 The aim of this project is to reunite Colombian families torn apart by adoption, using an independent and reliable DNA test.
-Therefore, we are offering mothers of adoption loss in Colombia a free DNA test kit: the Family Finder test via Family Tree DNA in order to assist them in their search for their children.
-Colombian adoptees who want to search for their families but who are facing financial difficulties will also be eligible to receive a discounted DNA test kit through us.
+Therefore, we are offering mothers/close family members of adoption loss in Colombia a free DNA test kit in order to assist them in their search for their children.
+Colombian adoptees who want to search for their families are also be eligible to receive a discounted DNA test kit through us if they have not previously tested with any of the major commercial DNA databases.

-In order to achieve our goal—reunification of Colombian families of adoption loss—we need to increase the number of first mothers as well as the number of Colombian adoptees in the current World Wide DNA database of Family Tree DNA
+In order to achieve our goal—reunification of Colombian families of adoption loss—we need to increase the number of first mothers as well as the number of Colombian adoptees in the various DNA databases worldwide.

 why we use DNA testing